jordanmontt/PharoVeritasBenchSuite/README.md

 Veritas is a collection of Pharo applications.
 For each application, Veritas provides a code snippet for running the application.
 In this repo, we call this a benchmark: *Executing an application*.

 ## What is Veritas

 The idea of this project is to have a set of applications that people can *run*.
 Yes, you have an application and you can execute an user case.

 This can be very useful for programmers that want to benchmark programms.
 Maybe you are developing a new compiler, a profiler that instruments the code, or you want to test different implementation or virtual machines, among other crazy possibilities.
 So Veritas will provide you, a set of applications that are diverse and they have different execution time lengths.
 You will see that you can have executions that last from less that a second to several minutes.

-This is Veritas, as the Romans will say - not confirmed citation -
+This is Veritas, as the Romans will say:

-> To find the truth (Veritas) you need to benchmark Pharo applications.
-Marcus Aurelius
+> To find the truth (Veritas) you need to benchmark Pharo applications. - Marcus Aurelius

 **You can *fully* automate the execution**

 You can install Veritas, any of the projects, with all the dependencies and run it using only the command line.
 Like this you can run your benchmarks in a remote server like Marcus Aurelius would have liked.
 You have the file in `scripts/installPharoImages.sh` that is executable  script (do not forget to give it permissions with `chmod u+x filename`) and full example of how you can fully automate downloading a Pharo image and installing Veritas.
 There are some projects that have external dependencies.
 For example csv files.
 In the Section Available Benchmarks it will be explained which dependencies in details for which project.
 Note all the projects have dependencies.
 And, most importantly, this does not block the fully automatation.
 In the file `scripts/installPharoImages.sh` you also have examples of how to do it.
 In the Section Available Benchmarks it will be explained.
 There are also examples of [ReBench](github.com/smarr/ReBench) file to use rebench to run your benchs.

 ## How to use

 You just need to call the method `run`.
 For example `VeritasRewriterTransformer new run`.

-Pay attention that some benchmarks need some pre treatment.
+**Pay attention** that some benchmarks need some pre treatment.
 For example, the DataFrame benchmark needs a dataset (a csv file), so you need to place the file in the same directory of the image.
 Then Veritas just executes the benchmark.

 ## How to depend/install